EdDev/eddev.github.io/_posts/2020-05-03-static-ipv6-playground.md

 A network namespace is an isolated network stack that includes interfaces, ip addresses and routes.

-Throught this post, we will use the `ip` command which is part of the [iproute2](https://wiki.linuxfoundation.org/networking/iproute2) utilities.
+Throughout this post, we will use the `ip` command which is part of the [iproute2](https://wiki.linuxfoundation.org/networking/iproute2) utilities.

 ### Namespace creation